 In the lab, the plant compounds blocked the disease by easing cellular inflammation and removing toxic amyloid proteins on brain cells.
 This is a first-of-its-kind study showing that cannabinoids affect both inflammation and amyloid beta accumulation in nerve cells.
 Clinical trials are now needed to see if the promising results hold true in humans, too.
 (8, 9, 10)

 Drugs linked to dementia now include popular sleep and allergy meds.
-These include things like Benadryl, Dramamine, Advil PM and Unison, among others.
-These pills have These pills anticholinergic properties, something increasingly linking to dementia.
+These include things like diphenhydramine (for allergies), dimenhydrinate (for motion sickness/nausea), a combination of ibuprofen and diphenhydramine citrate (for pain and sleep) and doxylamine (for allergies), among others.
+These pills have anticholinergic properties, something increasingly linking to dementia.

 A 2016 study published in JAMA Neurology used MRI and PET scans to show how anticholinergic drugs lower brain metabolism and trigger higher rates of brain atrophy.
 Taking anticholinergic drugs also led to worse scores on memory tests.
 (11)